 Intel and AMD signed an agreement in 1982 stating Intel would share its resources and intelligence and would give access to their second-gen “286” chip technology to AMD.
 But in 1984, Intel decided to break that agreement.
 This resulted in a long legal lawsuit that ended up favoring AMD.

-Intel was caught bribing companies like Fujitsu, Toshiba, Sony and forced them to use and sell Intel-based processors instead of using Ryzen ones.
+Intel was caught bribing companies like Fujitsu, Toshiba, and Sony and forced them to use and sell Intel-based processors instead of using Ryzen ones.
 Consequently, a lawsuit was pressed against Intel and they had to pay over a billion dollars to AMD in antitrust settlements.

 5. Cheating In Benchmarks

-Intel was accused of forging benchmarks in 2010 which was later proved to be true.
+Intel was accused of forging benchmarks in 2010 which was later proven to be true.
 Intel specially developed custom codes that could detect which CPU the benchmark was running on.
 The code ran highly efficient benchmarks for intel processors and ran an inefficient benchmark if it detected AMD processors.